-Although survivalists are usually portrayed as paranoid conspiracy theorists by the main stream media, during a crisis they are heroes.
+Although survivalists are usually portrayed as paranoid conspiracy theorists by the main stream media, during a major disaster they are heroes.

 Consider FEMA’s pathetic response after hurricane Katrina.
 Governments tend to be slow and inefficient, particularly in situations like that.
-But if average citizens all had a 72-hour kits with food and water purifiers, there wouldn’t have been near as much suffering.
+But if more people had 72-hour kits with food and water purifiers, there wouldn’t have been near as much suffering.
 For every survivalist, there is one less person waiting in line for food or water, which makes life easier for everyone.

-Consider a couple other areas of survivalism where everyone benefits.
-When more people have first aid kits and know how to use them, less people die because the hospitals aren’t as overwhelmed.
-Or when people have guns to defend their homes, looters and rapists are less of a problem because they fear for their lives.
+Here are a couple other areas of survivalism where everyone benefits: When more people have first aid kits and know how to use them, less people die because the hospitals aren’t as overwhelmed.
+And when more people have guns to defend their homes, people are safer because the police aren’t spread too thin.

-The point of all this is to say that the world needs survivalists.
-There are certain to be more disasters, and I’m positive another economic crisis is coming.
-But if you’re able to take care of yourself, you won’t be a drain on others and society will recover more quickly.
+The point I’m trying to make is that the world needs survivalists.
+There are certain to be more disasters in the future, and I’m positive another economic crisis is coming.
+When that happens, you need to be able to take care of yourself so you’re not a drain on others.
+And the more people who can take care of themselves, the faster society will recover.
 You might even say it’s your civic duty to be more self-reliant, as the Department of Agriculture once believed.

 After the end of the world as we know it, it won’t be the bankers, politicians, or corporate executives who rebuild society.
 It will be those “paranoid” preppers and “crazy” survivalists.
 If that day ever comes comes, you can be part of the problem, or part of the solution.
 Your choice.